 All international travelers at Vanderbilt should make the following three health- and safety-related preparations before leaving Vanderbilt:

 - Ensure you have coverage from Vanderbilt’s international health insurance;

-- Register your travel with Vanderbilt’s travel assistance partner.
-Faculty, staff, and students making flight arrangements through the university’s travel agency are automatically enrolled.
+- Make sure your travel is registered with Vanderbilt’s travel assistance Faculty, staff, and students making flight arrangements through the university’s travel agency are automatically enrolled.